Tino Schwierzina

-Tino Antoni Schwierzina (30 May 1927 – 29 December 2003) was a German lawyer who became a politician.
+Tino Antoni Schwierzina (30 May 1927 – 29 December 2003) was a German lawyer and politician.
 Between May 1990 and January 1991 he served as the first and last freely elected mayor of East Berlin.
 His term of office was dominated by the fusion of the two halves of Berlin which had been politically (and increasingly also, until 1989, physically) divided since before 1949.
 By some criteria Tino Schwierzina was also the last mayor of East Berlin ahead of reunification.

 Life

 Early years

 Schwierzina was born in Chorzów in Upper Silesia.
 His father was a doctor.
 His grandmother had come from Italy which explained his unusual (in Germany) name.
 From 1933 he attended a school in Magdeburg.
 In 1944 he was conscripted into the Wehrmacht, and detained by US army as a prisoner of war from 1945 till 1948.

 Schwierzina passed his final school exams in 1948 and went on to study law at Berlin's Humboldt University, specialising in commercial law, till 1952.
 He also became a Trades unionist, being a member of the Food and Catering Union (IG Nahrung u.
 Genuß) between 1948 and 1990.
 More briefly, between 1950 and 1952, he was a member of the Free German Youth (FDJ / Freie Deutsche Jugend) organisation, which was in effect the youth wing of the young country's recently formed ruling Socialist Unity Party of Germany (SED / Sozialistische Einheitspartei Deutschlands).